irsat000/CAI-Tools/README.md

 You can drag the button by its appendage on the left.
 If tapped 3 times consecutively on the appendage, it will remove the button until page reload.
 ###### Passive
 Shows up to 999 chats in "View Chat Histories".
 You can download it all.
 The limit they put was originally 50.
-###### JSON_to_ReadOffline.html
-You can download this file individually.
-This can convert your existing .json character/history dumps into readable format, similar to "Download to read offline".
-Open this file, upload your dump in the input at middle-top of the page, that's all.

 # Screenshot
 ![Preview](https://github.com/irsat000/CAI-Tools/assets/38238671/ff724f87-abb1-4d47-86a8-409d13cdea67)